-This manual explains how to use the Horner APG's ASCII basic module for the Hitachi H-252 series PLC.
+This manual explains how to use the Horner APG SmartStackTM ASCII BASIC Module.

-Copyright © 1998 Horner APG, LLC., 640 North Sherman Drive Indianapolis, Indiana 46201.
+Copyright (C) 1999, Horner APG, LLC, Inc., 640 North Sherman Drive Indianapolis, Indiana 46201.
 All rights reserved.
-No part of this publication may be reproduced, transmitted, transcribed, stored in a retrieval system, or translated into any language or computer language, in any form by any means, electronic, mechanical, magnetic, optical, chemical, manual or otherwise, without the prior agreement and written permission of Horner APG, LLC.
+No part of this publication can be reproduced, transmitted, transcribed, stored in a retrieval system, or translated into any language or computer language, in any form by any means, electronic, mechanical, magnetic, optical, chemical, manual or otherwise, without the prior agreement and written permission of Horner APG, LLC.